tharidlynn/gdelt/README.md

 * [gdelt-data](https://github.com/tharid007/gdelt/tree/master/gdelt-data)

-Besides, AWS has been uploading GDELT events to [AWS S3 registry](https://registry.opendata.aws/gdelt/) everyday so that we don't have to create scraping scripts to download the historical GDELT events by ourselves.
+Besides, AWS has been uploading GDELT events to [AWS S3 registry](https://registry.opendata.aws/gdelt/) everyday.
+Thus, we don't have to create scraping scripts to download the historical GDELT events by ourselves.
 I decided to use Apache Airflow as a glue between my custom code and AWS services.

 You can see the actual code and read more information at: